Ryan Adams: Disputes with fans and other artists

-Allegations of sexual misconduct
+Harassment allegations

 On February 13, 2019, The New York Times reported that seven women (including Phoebe Bridgers and ex-wife Mandy Moore) said Adams offered to assist them with their music careers, then pursued the women romantically.
-They also claimed that Adams reportedly retaliated when they spurned his advances, hindering their careers and harassing them in text messages and on social media.
-One accuser said that Adams sent her sexually explicit text messages when she was underage.
-The accusations surfaced in the context of the Me too movement against sexual harassment.
-Adams has denied the accusations.
-The next day, The New York Times reported that the FBI was investigating if Adams had committed a crime by engaging in sexually explicit communications with an underage fan.
+They also claimed that Adams retaliated when they spurned his advances, hindering their careers and harassing them in text messages and on social media.
+The accusations surfaced in the context of the #MeToo movement against sexual harassment.
+Adams initially denied the accusations but in July 2020, he issued a statement in the Daily Mail apologizing for his actions.

-In the autumn of 2019, the FBI informed Adams's lawyer that the investigation had been dropped and no proof of illegal behavior with underage girls had been found.
-The underage fan later provided a written statement that included, "I was not truthful about my age in my texts and communications with Ryan and I repeatedly told him I was 18."

-On March 1, 2019, SJM Concerts released a statement that Adams's upcoming tour of Britain and Ireland, which had been scheduled to start in Dublin on March 30, 2019, had been cancelled and that full refunds would be issued to ticket holders.

-In July 2020, Adams issued a statement in the Daily Mail apologizing for his actions.

 Recognition

 Adams is recognized for his highly prolific songwriting and a singing style that resembles that of a country rocker, even though he played punk rock in the early part of his career.
 Adams has frequently experimented with different genres, although for the major part of his career his musical style has been alternative rock.
 He is also one of the few artists to emerge from the alt-country scene into mainstream commercial success.

 His musical style and dynamism has been praised by various artists like Frank Turner, Elton John, Willie Nelson, Taylor Swift, Norah Jones, Wesley Schultz, Jared Followill and Noel Gallagher.
-American author Stephen King is also a fan of Adams', and stated, "I won't say Adams is the best North American singer songwriter since Neil Young... but I won't say he isn't either".
+American author Stephen King is historically a fan of Adams, stating in 2007, "I won't say Adams is the best North American singer songwriter since Neil Young... but I won't say he isn't either".